-Vision - Eradicate deaths from lung cancer to better the health and welfare of Service members, Veterans, and the American public
+Vision - To eradicate deaths and suffering from lung cancer to better the health and welfare of Service members, Veterans, and the American public

 Lung cancer is the leading cause of cancer mortality in the United States, accounting for 22% of all deaths1.
 This year, more than 228,000 U.S. men and women will be diagnosed with lung cancer, and over 135,700 will die from the disease.
 Lung cancer is generally diagnosed at an advanced, incurable stage because patients often lack signs and symptoms in the early stages of the disease.
 Several factors have been shown to contribute to the development of lung cancer, smoking and exposure to environmental carcinogens being the most prevalent; however, 10-15% of lung cancers occur in people who are non-smokers.
 Lung cancer risk for our military is significant, with 24% to as high as 38% of Service members smoking, compared to 14% of civliians2.
 Deployments also worsen smoking rates by about 50%.
 Among military Veterans, 29% reported current tobacco use3 and an estimated 900,000 Veterans remain at risk due to age, smoking and other environmental exposures during and after military service.
 Despite improved screening methods for lung cancer and advances in treatment, the 5-year survival rate remains extremely poor at 20%.